darpa-i2o/consec-WAM/README.md

 2. Run the `./run.sh` script and navigate your browser to the specified localhost port to bring up the UI

 ## Stopping whack-a-mole
-1. Run the `./shutdown.py` script to cleanly shutdown all the server threads, then kill the `sensor.py`
+1. Run the `./shutdown.py` script to cleanly shutdown all the server threads